-To provide a positive and supportive environment for children to feel safe and comfortable to contribute ideas, teachers can Tap children's interest and provide them with autonomy and choice.
-Listen and provide sufficient wait time for children to think and respond.
+To provide a positive and supportive environment for children to feel safe and comfortable to contribute ideas, teachers can...

+Tap children's interest and provide them with autonomy and choice.

+Provide sufficient wait time and be a good listener.

 Value children's opinions and perspectives.

 Use daily routines to provide rich opportunities for conversations.

 Design spaces and activities that offer opportunities for children to talk with one another about their ideas.

-Model how children can express feelings, talk about what they are thinking about an to show appreciation and respect for each other's ideas and/or views.
+Model how children can express feelings, talk about what they are thinking about and to show appreciation and respect for each other's ideas and/or views.